kieran-lucas/beginner_multi-stage-skill-game-system/SETUP.md

 `EnemyAI` can damage the player with melee attacks and Crimson Slash.
 Extra test paths:

+- `F2` through `GameManager.enableDebugHotkeys` applies 25 damage to the player.
 - Inspector → Void Sorcerer → HealthSystem → ⋮ menu → _Debug/Apply 10 damage_
   (registered via `[ContextMenu]`).
 - Or from a temporary script: `gameManager.Player.GetComponent<HealthSystem>().TakeDamage(new DamageInfo(10, ..., ..., 0, null, true, AttackType.Light))`.
 - Knockback is applied via `Rigidbody.AddForce`.
-The player's `PlayerController` writes velocity every FixedUpdate, so the player visibly does not get pushed back yet — adding hitstun (locking movement for `DamageInfo.hitstunDuration`) is the natural follow-up.
+Player movement currently favors responsiveness over long hitstun, so stronger hit reactions are a recommended follow-up rather than part of this vertical slice.

 ### Enemy combat